Skip to content

 5. Set a strong Wi-Fi password and enable WPA3 if your router supports it

 Placement tips that actually improve performance: put the router in a central, elevated location (on a shelf, not the floor).
 Keep it at least 3 feet from microwaves and baby monitors, which operate on the 2.4GHz band and cause interference.
-We measured a 25% speed improvement just by moving the Archer A7 from a floor-level TV stand to a wall-mounted shelf.
+We saw a clear speed improvement just by moving the Archer A7 from a floor-level TV stand to a wall-mounted shelf.

 Step by step router setup process from unboxing to WiFi configuration